-Curriculum, methods and materials related to teaching language arts in the elementary school are emphasized.
-Students plan, present, and evaluate activities and resources in the areas of oral and written language and children's literature.
+Curriculum, methods and materials related to teaching language arts in grades one through six, are emphasized.
+Students plan, present, and evaluate activities and resources in the areas of oral and written language.
 Field experiences are provided.

 302. Methods of Teaching Elementary Social Studies (5).
 Pr., Admission to Professional Education.